 Stuck indoors with young kids on a cold and rainy day?
 Just too lazy to get clothes and shoes on a screaming toddler to get out of the house?
+Run out of ideas on how to keep the little ones occupied?
 These are my tried and tested super simple/easy activities I have done to entertain my kids at home!

 1. Masking tape maze

 Use opaque masking/packaging tape to make a maze or a trail to follow on your floor.
 Put a different toy at the end each time for your child to find.
 You could also make a track for cars or toys.
 We do have carpet though so I’m not sure how this would do on hard wood floors.